davidmalcolm/texi2rst/output/gcc-command-options.rst

 .. man end

-Option Index, for an index to GCCs options.
+Option Index, for an index to GCC's options.

 .. toctree::